Current volunteer recruitment - please read

 Visit older people in their homes and complete a claim form on their behalf to apply for Attendance Allowance.

-Volunteer drivers are allocated one or two older people who they collect from their homes and take to our gentle exercise classes.
+Volunteer drivers are allocated one or two older people who they collect from their homes and take to our gentle exercise classes or one of our social clubs.

 Help out at our office in The Core, Solihull.